city

 • Case studies

-• Helpful resources like blog posts, lawyer video content, webinars, ebooks, and infographics.
+• Helpful resources like blog posts, video content for lawyers, webinars, ebooks, and infographics

 It’s important to remain active and consistent with your posts, even if that means scheduling content in advance.
 You can also share other people’s posts as long as they’re relevant to your profile.
 The power of social proof can be a great marketing asset.